-This portfolio consists of corporate bonds, municipal bonds, sovereign bonds, and covered bonds.
+\This portfolio consists of corporate bonds, municipal bonds, sovereign bonds, and covered bonds.

 Operational Losses.
-In addition, we used a methodology to estimate operational losses that incorporates both internal and external data.
+We use a methodology to estimate operational losses that incorporates both internal and external data.
 We forecast both litigation and non-litigation operational losses under separate methodologies.

 For non-litigation loss estimates, our forecasting methodology centers on workshops organized around the risks in our operational risk taxonomy, led by our Chief Operational Risk Officer ("CORO").
 These workshops included participants from our business, business partner, and risk teams.
-Subject matter experts ("SMEs") considered and discussed the outputs of our operational risk framework elements (e.g., Risk and

-Control Self-Assessment ("RCSA") data, as well as internal and external event data) and other key information such as risk drivers, including macroeconomic factors, to challenge and supplement our Material Risk Inventory ("MRI").
+Subject matter experts ("SMEs") considered and discussed the outputs of our operational risk framework elements (e.g., Risk and Control Self-Assessment ("RCSA") data, as well as internal and external event data) and other key information such as risk drivers, including macroeconomic factors, to challenge and supplement our Material Risk Inventory ("MRI").
 For idiosyncratic operational loss events, SMEs developed specific storylines and estimates that were considered as part of the development of our stress testing operational loss estimates.
-Where deemed relevant, statistical models were used as a reference point to develop estimates, supplemented with expert judgment to incorporate anticipated impacts based on risk drivers (e.g., volumes and new clients expected to be onboarded).
+Where deemed relevant, statistical models were used as a reference point to develop estimates, supplemented with expert judgment to incorporate anticipated impacts based on risk drivers.